 As newly placed concrete begins to cure, the slab will shrink as excess moisture evaporates through the slab surface.
 A good amount of this movement occurs during the first 90 days of curing.
-However, significant movement can still be expected during the first year and even due to thermal expansion.
+However, significant movement can still be expected during the first year and even beyond.
 Temperature is a factor that must be considered as well.
-Warmer temperatures and higher humidity will cause the slab to expand and the joints to shrink, while colder temperatures will cause the slab to shrink and the joints to expand.
+Warmer temperatures will cause the slab to expand and the joints to shrink, while colder temperatures will cause the slab to shrink and the joints to expand.